A Review of Touchstone 4-Skills ESL Textbook

 - I like the listening activities.
 They’re not all North-Americans, or native English speakers like many of the other ESL textbooks.

 - The vocabulary sections are pretty good.
 There’s usually a lot of old, familiar words with a few new ones mixed in.
 This is how vocabulary should be learned.
+A bit of new with a lot of old.
+It helps students process it far more easily than throwing a huge list of new stuff at them.

 - The workbook.
 I didn’t assign it for homework, but it was a fabulous way to make the midterm and final exams.